 For the last couple of weeks, all we’ve heard is that the Russians hacked our elections.
 It isn’t true of course, that was just a disinformation and misdirection campaign.
 It was fake news brought to us by the mainstream media but it actually serves a purpose as you will see.
 Click HERE for a news search on Russia’s hacking to see the evidence of who was propagating the disinformation.

 On January 5, 2017, the Armed Services Committee held a hearing that was formally titled, Foreign Cyber Threats to the United States.
 John McCain chaired the committee.
-On C-Span, this hearing was titled, Russian Hacking and Cybersecurity so even C-Span got into the disinfo act but in the hearing, John McCain said that nobody believed the Russians were involved in hacking the American election system so what the mainstream media was attempting to do was to create the perception of a foreign threat when there was none so we can dispense with that storyline as the reason for the focus on the election system.
+On C-Span, this hearing was titled, Russian Hacking and Cybersecurity so even C-Span got into the disinfo act but in the hearing, John McCain said that nobody believed the Russians were involved in hacking the American election system.
+Obviously then, what the mainstream media was attempting to do was to create the perception of a foreign threat when there was none so we can dispense with that storyline as the reason for the focus on the election system.
 From the mouths of John McCain and James Clapper nobody believes the Russians hacked our election system:

 Despite the fact that McCain and Clapper both said that the Russians did not hack our election system, the next day after the hearing, January 6, 2017, the Director of National Intelligence (DNI) released a report titled, Background to “Assessing Russian Activities and Intentions in Recent US Elections: The Analytic Process and Cyber Incident Attribution”.
 This is a carefully worded report that has no substance.
 It documents their “beliefs” that the Russians interfered with our elections process – not by a cyber hack, but a mind hack.
 RT, dared to provide a counter-narrative to the American mainstream media echo chamber of propaganda.